 Storing Baked Cornbread For A Few Days

-If you have leftovers of your cornbread, there is a way to save it for your next meal.
+If you have leftover cornbread, there is a way to save it for your next meal.
 Cornbread that has already been cooked can be preserved for longer if stored properly.

-If you just want to keep your extra cornbread for a day or two, it can be kept at room temperature.
+It can be kept at room temperature if you just want to keep your extra cornbread for a day or two.
 Wrap your leftover cornbread in plastic wrap, aluminum foil, or an airtight bag.
 This will prevent your cornbread from drying out.

 Store the cornbread in a dry, dark location, such as a pantry.
 Or, if you have a breadbox, this is preferred.